 Foreign Direct Investment in Insurance

-FDi in Insurance was already existed in India by the limit of 26% but with huge discussion and objections in Parliament, Indian Government has lifted the Foreign Direct Investment in Insurance sector from 26% to 49%.
+Foreign Direct Investment in Insurance was already existed in India by the limit of 26% but with huge discussion and objections in Parliament, Indian Government has lifted the Foreign Direct Investment in Insurance sector from 26% to 49%.
 Initially Indian government was planning to allow 100% FDI in both insurance and retail sectors but due to huge objections by oppositions, this step was moved back and limit was cut to 49% in Insurance sector.
-There are about 23 general insurance companies and 23 life insurance companies functioning in India and with the FDI move lot more foreign insurance companies which were waiting for long time to setup their business in India will be happy.
+There are about 23 general insurance companies and 23 life insurance companies functioning in India and with the Foreign Direct Investment move lot more foreign insurance companies which were waiting for long time to setup their business in India will be happy.

 What will be the effect of FDI in Insurance?